All Episodes

 But it was all in good fun.

-But the point is he was the epitome of class.
+But the point is, he was the epitome of class.

-But not only did he not undermine me, he was helpful, and he was supportive.
+But not only did he not undermine me, he was helpful and he was supportive.

-I in fact, I'll give you an example.
+In fact, I'll give you an example.

 He hasn't played.

-It's an important game, and the announcers are saying Favre is not helping him on the sidelines.
+And the announcers are saying Favre is not helping him on the sidelines.

 This kid Rogers is on his own.

-And we were left to conclude that of course Favre wouldn't help him.
+And we were left to conclude that, of course, Favre wouldn't help him.

 It's Favre's job.